 Who is responsible for the management of the programme?

-The EYE Global pilot project is managed by Directorate-General Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) of the European Commission.
+The Erasmus for Young Entrepreneurs Global is managed by Directorate-General Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) of the European Commission.

 What are the different steps in the programme?